chef-boneyard/chef-rfc/new/rfc-knife-bootstrap-client-config.md

 the `client.d` folder.
 The proposal here is to do the same thing.
-Knife bootstrap will take a `client.d` folder, by default looking the chef repo under `bootstrap`, optionally overwritable with a switch `--client_d_dir`.
+Knife bootstrap will take a `client.d` folder, by default looking the chef repo under `bootstrap`, optionally overwritable with a `knife.rb` configuration parameter `client_d_path`.
 The files will be loaded in alphabetical order.
 Knife will still sync all files under `client.d`, however only top-level files will the automatically loaded.
 The block to do this would look something like:

 ```ruby
 Dir.glob("/etc/chef/client.d/*.rb").sort.each do |conf|